 who shared their experiences of introducing transformative technology into business processes.
 The event was chaired with energy and insight by Claire Temple, Associate Director.

 Our Digital Revolution Knowledge Lawyer, Catherine Hammon, kicked off with a working glossary of the different types of tech which are changing our world.
 She explained what these technologies can do and highlighted some of their current and expected commercial applications.

 Partner John Buyers, gave his insights into the significant legal ramifications of the self-improving way in which machine learning software writes and refines itself.
 Provisions of the GDPR can be very difficult to apply, while intellectual property rights don’t map well onto these systems (although the new Trade Secrets Directive may offer an answer).
 Bias is a significant concern and can derive from the training data used to set up a machine learning system.
 John also raised the possibility that a new tax could be imposed to generate funding to support workers displaced by AI-driven automation.
 Finally, the difficulties around liability for self-directing software were considered: the problem of foreseeability and the “black box” characteristics of AI.

 Adopt new ways of working to meet new challenges

-The seminar focused on the role of in-house lawyers in digitalisation projects both for business processes and for the legal department itself – Mathias Loertscher, Digital Business and Corporate Partner, joined for the former part of the discussion, and Dan Wright, Director of OC Solutions, led the latter part.
+The seminar focused on the role of in-house lawyers in digitalisation projects both for business processes and for the legal department itself – Mathias Loertscher, Tech, Media and Comms and Corporate Partner, joined for the former part of the discussion, and Dan Wright, Director of OC Solutions, led the latter part.
 Themes from both parts of the discussion included the following:

 - The velocity of change is unprecedented.
 This means that it may be better to react to change rather than to try to stick to a plan.
 Fast, reactive innovation inevitably means mistakes will be made and this has to be accepted.
 Often, new solutions or approaches will have to be created very quickly to deal with a new type of problem.
 Do not strive for perfect answers.